tbm/homepage/pages/debian/kirkwood/qnap/ts-119/recovery.md

 Please note that by default the MAC address used by your QNAP device in the recovery mode is different to the one used while running the QNAP firmware.
-When you install Debian, a script is run to ensure that the same MAC address is used everywhere.
+When you install Debian, a <a
+href="http://ftp.debian.org/debian/dists/buster/main/installer-armel/current/images/kirkwood/network-console/qnap/ts-11x/flash-debian">script is run</a> to ensure that the same MAC address is used everywhere.
 Therefore, depending on whether you ran that script, the MAC address will either be that from the QNAP firmware (the one printed on your device; it probably starts with `00:08:9B`) or an address